TheoThibodeau/Giftfairy_FE/README.md

 ## 🤓 Motivation
 Funny enough, [Theodore Thibodeau](https://github.com/TheoThibodeau) and I created this project to make up for his lack of gift giving skills especially when it came to him getting a present for his mom.

 Both transitioning over to software development, we thought it would be a great idea to have AI help us out with gift ideas as we expand and grow our knowledge in software engineering.
-This project help us explore and learn both the Front-End and Back-End side of software/app development.
+This project help us explore and learn both the Front-End and Back-End side of software/app development and hopefully helps others when it comes to gift giving!

 ## 🛠️ Main Technologies
 Front-End: